KristiansKaneps/korge-test-card-game/README.md

 This is a test project written in Kotlin with KorGE for school purposes.
 It is not optimized for performance or anything else.
 KorGE has a lot of features that are not used in this project.
-Only a subset of features is used and in a very simple/inefficient way.
+Only a subset of features is used and in a very simple/inefficient way - _can contain UI bugs._

-Game state graph is generated on the fly and is not stored anywhere, but it could be optimized to use less memory.
+Game state space graph is generated on the fly and is not stored anywhere, but it could be optimized to use less memory.

 ## Build